eqasim-org/eqasim-france/docs/population.md

 - `data/ban_idf/adresses-93.csv.gz`
 - `data/ban_idf/adresses-94.csv.gz`

-In case you are using the regional household travel survey (EGT), the following files should also be in place:
+In case you are using the National Person Mobility Survey (EMP) or the Regional household travel survey (EGT), the following files should also be respectively in place:
+- `data/emp_2019/emp_2019_donnees_individuelles_anonymisees_novembre2024.zip`
+or
 - `data/egt_2010/Menages_semaine.csv`
 - `data/egt_2010/Personnes_semaine.csv`
 - `data/egt_2010/Deplacements_semaine.csv`